Pork Chop Marinade

 • Shake vigorously to combine.

-• Marinate pork chops in fridge for a minimum of 30 minutes up to overnight.
+• When ready to use, marinate pork chops in fridge for a minimum of 30 minutes or as long as 12 hours.

 Notes